Emigrating after Brexit Top Tips

 Pick someone who really knows and understands how the emigration process, which can be long and complex.
 A specialist can undertake a comprehensive eligibility assessment initially, followed by a one-to-one consultation to go through the options available.
 They can help you throughout the whole emigration process, from finding roles, to visa applications, to settling into your new life overseas.

-Emigrating post Brexit?
+Emigrating after Brexit?
 Start early and plan your move

 Emigrating is a life-changing decision for you and your family, so undertake detailed planning.
 Gain a good understanding of your country of choice and what it’s like to live and work there.
 Plan a budget at the outset and factor in all the different costs associated with your emigration, including visa fees, agents’ fees, removal and property costs, the cost of buying a vehicle there, and currency exchange.

 If you are serious about emigrating abroad, begin the process as soon as possible.
 We predict there will be even more interest in moving to Australia, as post Brexit negotiations progress.
 Specialisations are changing all the time when it comes to Australian visas.
 Independent skilled visas usually need an employer or government sponsorship, although there are options to get them if you fit the right criteria.
 This is why planning ahead is crucial.